bespoken/sdk/README.md

 Read more about configuring DataDog in our [walkthrough](./docs/datadog.md).

-### **SQLite and Metabase**
+### **MySQL and Metabase**
-SQLite allows for reporting and querying via SQL.
-It can be combinted with Metabase for easy exploration and visualization of the data.
+MySQL allows for reporting and querying via SQL.
+It can be combined with Metabase for easy exploration and visualization of the data.

-Read more about using these tools in our [walkthrough](./docs/SQLITE.md).
+Read more about using these tools in our [walkthrough](./docs/SQL.md).

 ## **Additional Topics**
 * [Working With CloudWatch](./docs/cloudwatch.md)